 This point also has a small picnicking area.
 You can get a view of Lake Michigan from this point as well.
-Follow the same road and next is the Tennis court point.
+Follow the same road, and next is the Tennis court point.
 Here they provided steps to get down to the Lakeshore.
-The view of the lake from this point is absolutely stunning.
+The view of the lake from this point is stunning.

-When we proceed further road splits in Shore road and Skyline road.
-We want to cover both drives as both drives are scenic according to the visitor center representative.
+When we proceed further road splits into Shore road and Skyline road.
+We want to cover both drives as both drives are scenic, according to the visitor center representative.
 So we decided to complete the Shore road drive first.
-On this road, you drive parallel to the Lake.
-These give the illusion of Lake and sky flows together as far as you can see.
+On this road, you drive parallel to the lake.
+These give the illusion of the lake and sky flowing together as far as you can see.

-On Shore road drive one more split will come which is Shore Road and Bluff road.
-By mistake, my friend took right instead of left.
-And I am so glad he did this mistake.
-We took immediately right On Bluff road as so many cars were parked there so I wanted to check out what’s in there.
-It was a nature center and White cedar nature trail.
+On Shore road drive, one more split will come: Shore Road and Bluff road.
+By mistake, my friend took a right instead of a left.
+And I am so glad he made this mistake.
+We took immediately right On Bluff road as so many cars were parked there, so I wanted to check out what was in there.
+It was a nature center and a White cedar nature trail.
 This trail is a self-guided nature trail that teaches deer ecology.
-This is a 0.5-mile loop trail with amazing fall color views.
+This is a 0.5-mile loop trail with exceptional fall color views.

-After viewing the beautiful scenery on this trail we get back to shore road and head to Eagle bluff lighthouse.
+After viewing this trail’s beautiful scenery, we return to shore road and head to Eagle bluff lighthouse.
 You will get a great view of Lake Michigan and the peninsula forest.
-Unfortunately, when we visited the lighthouse was closed for the season.
-It normally opens till early September.
+Unfortunately, when we visited, the lighthouse was closed for the season.
+It typically opens till early September.

 This is a great place.
-It has quite good photography spots as well.
-From the Eagle bluff lighthouse to the Nicolet beach is a very beautiful drive.
+It has pretty good photography spots as well.
+From the Eagle bluff lighthouse to the Nicolet beach is a gorgeous drive.
 You can see colorful fall leaves.
 It’s simply amazing to drive.

-As we didn’t want to miss the scenic drive on the Skyline road as well, we took the Bluff road and return on the shore road.
+As we didn’t want to miss the Skyline road’s scenic drive, we also took the Bluff road and returned to the shore road.
 We took the skyline road from the starting point and stopped at Sven’s bluff.
-This point is at a higher elevation so a very nice view of the lake.
+This point is at a higher elevation, so there is a lovely view of the lake.